 Debt-related stress usually doubles when shared with a partner.
-That is why one of the most critical decisions a couple will make — presumably before marriage — is whether they will treat money as a joint asset or an individual asset.
+That is why one of the most critical decisions a couple will make — presumably before living together — is whether they will treat money as a joint asset or individual.

-When both sides are prospering, it hardly matters.
-There is plenty of money to pay down debt, so it probably doesn’t matter if one partner pays the other’s bills or if they just go Dutch.
-However, when the bills don’t get paid, it does matter whether a couple has a joint account or an individual is responsible for certain expenses.
+When both sides are prospering, it hardly an issue.
+There is plenty of money to pay down debt, so it probably doesn’t matter if one partner pays the other’s bills or if they go Dutch.

-If you’re looking at a debt management plan to help you get afloat financially, it will matter how you classify your debt and you should research the program to make sure it’s right for your situation.
+If you’re looking at a joint debt management plan to help you get afloat financially, it will matter how you classify your debt and you should research the program to make sure it’s right for your situation.

 What Is a Joint Debt Management Program?